Hey ā Jamie here.

 The belief driving these jibes is that unless you act perfectly, you're a fraud.
 The Brits are especially guilty of this.
 The Americans are worse.

-50% is better than 0, especially when 100% isn't possible.
+The antedote to this unhelpful mindset is to remember that 50% is better than 0, especially when 100% isn't possible.
 Embracing this attitude is one of the most useful tricks for "cheating" your way towards your goals, building new habits, and ditching old ones.

 Stories & Reflections